charliebruce/cobble/README.md

 ### Unity

-TODO: Describe DLL structure and binding interface script.
+An example binding script can be found within `bindings/unity`.
+You should build and import the libraries for each platform you intend to support, making sure you configure the architectures / platforms correctly for each library.

 ### Python

-TODO: This.

-## Status

-This entire project is a work-in-progress.
+An example binding is found within `bindings/python`.

 ## Platform-specific limitations

 * iOS / macOS don't tell you whether a characteristic value has been obtained as a result of a notification or a read.
 * macOS Monterey doesn't support scanning unless an advertised service UUID is known - using a blank service filter gives no scan results (rather than all scan results). iOS appears unaffected.
-See [#10](https://github.com/charliebruce/cobble/issues/10) for more information.